-Chalice is committed to rigorous standards and governing frameworks to ensure responsible environmental practices are followed in all our operations.
-We take our environmental responsibilities seriously and are committed to achieving excellence in environmental management through understanding the sensitivities of the areas where we operate and applying the mitigation hierarchy to avoid, minimise, mitigate, and/or, where appropriate, offset our impacts to the environment.
+Chalice is committed to rigorous standards and governing frameworks to ensure responsible environmental practices are followed in all our activities.
+We take our environmental responsibilities seriously.
+We are committed to achieving excellence in environmental management through understanding the sensitivities of the areas where we are active and applying the mitigation hierarchy to avoid, minimise, mitigate and, where appropriate, offset our impacts to the environment.

 Environmental management measures are applied proactively across all our exploration programs through procedures and standards to manage potential environmental risks, impacts and opportunities across all our activities.
 All environmental management is undertaken in accordance with the Environment Policy.